AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3d.
 More than two indexes are provided.
     * 3d1.
-BiteBuddy compares the first 2 indexes only and ignore the additional indexes.
+BiteBuddy compares the first 2 indexes only and ignores the additional indexes.

       Use case resumes from step 4.